reanblock/noir-zk-proof-demo/README.md

 This generates two files in the `/target` directory.

-- `workshop.json` is similar to an ABI file that is generated when compiling a Solidity contract
+- `workshop.json` is similar to an ABI file that is generated when compiling a Solidity contract.
+This is sometimes refered to as the binary.
-- `workshop.gz` is the witness file which is the solution to the circuit that we can use to genearate a proof for Alices claim that she knows the password.
+- `workshop.gz` is the witness file which is the solution to the circuit that we can use to later genearate a proof for Alices claim that she knows the password.

 However, its not possible to simly provide the witness file to the validator (Bob) as that does not prove that Alice knows the password.
 What we need to do is generate a proof!